appear-sh/OAS-Zod-Validator/README.md

 - Rate limit header enforcement options
 - Custom format validators
 - Performance optimization with caching for large schemas
+- Realworld examples you can quickly validate for assessments

 ## Installation